nbeaver/restructuredtext-demo/reStructuredText.rst

 :Date: $Date: 2014-08-01 (Friday, 1 August 2014) $
 :Copyright: This document has been placed in the public domain.

+If you are reading an output format like HTML, the source file is `reStructuredText.rst <../reStructuredText.rst>`_.

-This is meant to be read in source form.
+This is meant to be a template, not a tutorial, so reading the output is not very helpful.

 .. contents::